Beu-Wolf/MercedesIOChall/README.md

 * input reading and parsig could me more flexible (Command design pattern could be implemented)
 * flag mechanism is hardcoded for each command, could be refactored to be the same for all
-* status command not implemented
+* status command mmtf calculation not implemented
-* can only restore previous state from a binary file.
+* can only restore previous state from a binary file
 * More services can only be added in a txt and program needs to be restarted
 * Information to fetch in the service HTML page is harcoded for each service
 * More services could be added in config.txt